iamsureshsharma/FlutterHooksExample/article.md

     /// using the TextEditingController hook
     final textController = useTextEditingController();

-    /// useState() this render the every character entered by user on screen
+    /// useState() this renders every character entered by the user on a screen

     // final name = useState('');